|

 - it is finished.
 That's the understanding we

-need to have now.
+been given to us.
 We need to take that which the Lord has finished for

-us and put it to work in our own individual lives.
-We need to believe
+us on the cross and put it to work in our own individual lives.
+We need

-the report of Grace and reach out with the touch of faith and lay claim
+to believe the report of grace and reach out with the touch of faith and

-to the precious promises that the Lord has purchased for us.
-When Jesus
+lay claim to the precious promises that the Lord has purchased for us.

 |